LGerardo-Devs/canano594/README.md

-- 👋 Hi, I’m @canano594
+- 👋 Hi, I’m Luis Gerardo Nuñez Rodriguez
-- 👀 I’m interested in mobile development
+- 👀 My thing is mobile development
 - 🌱 I’m currently learning POO with java and the android studio framework
 - 💞️ I’m looking to collaborate on mobile applications development
 - 📫 How to reach me nurod594@gmail.com